Welcome to The Month of Extraordinary Goals, new groups forming every month through the end of 2020.

 Would you like to feel good about yourself and what you put into the world?

 Do you need a reminder that you can still put things out into the world, even now?
 Especially now?

 If you’re out of work or feeling weird in the world or feeling wobbly about your identity, remember this:

 A writer is a person who writes.
-And that’s you.
-Even if the writing has been on hold for a few weeks or a few months.
-My job during The MEG is to help you remember this, to help you embrace the value of doing what you love, and to help you reconnect to the life-affirming truth about yourself and your writing.
+And that’s you — even if your writing has been on hold for a few weeks or a few months.
+Being in The MEG is a great way to remind you that feeding your soul counts, to help you embrace the value of doing what you love, and to help you reconnect to the life-affirming truth about yourself and your writing.

 This is how it works:

-- August MEGgers meet in your own private Facebook group where you check in with each other, chat, and share inspiration.
-Six people, max.
+- MEG groups meet in a private Facebook group where you check in with each other, chat, and share inspiration.

-- I am also accessible for personal pep talks and prompts if you need them.
+- I am also available for personal pep talks and prompts during the month if you need them.